JereKuusela/valheim-expand_world_prefabs/README.md

 All valid entries will be executed in unspecified order.
 Weight system can be used trigger only one entry.

-- admin (P): Checks if the object owner is an admin.
+- admin: Checks if the object owner is an admin.
   - If true, the owner must be an admin.
   - If false, the owner must not be an admin.
   - If not set, nothing is checked.
 - biomes: List of valid biomes.
 - bannedBiomes: List of invalid biomes.
-- day (P): Valid during the day.
+- day: Valid during the day.
-- night (P): Valid during the night.
+- night: Valid during the night.
-- minDistance (P): Minimum distance from the world center.
+- minDistance: Minimum distance from the world center.
-- maxDistance (P): Maximum distance from the world center.
+- maxDistance: Maximum distance from the world center.
-- minX (P): Minimum x coordinate.
+- minX: Minimum x coordinate.
-- maxX (P): Maximum x coordinate.
+- maxX: Maximum x coordinate.
-- minZ (P): Minimum z coordinate.
+- minZ: Minimum z coordinate.
-- maxZ (P): Maximum z coordinate.
+- maxZ: Maximum z coordinate.
-- minY (P): Minimum y coordinate.
+- minY: Minimum y coordinate.
-- maxY (P): Maximum y coordinate.
+- maxY: Maximum y coordinate.
-- minAltitude (P): Minimum altitude (y coordinate + 30).
+- minAltitude: Minimum altitude (y coordinate + 30).
-- maxAltitude (P): Maximum altitude (y coordinate + 30).
+- maxAltitude: Maximum altitude (y coordinate + 30).
-- minTerrainHeight (P): Minimum terrain height (y coordinate).
+- minTerrainHeight: Minimum terrain height (y coordinate).
-- maxTerrainHeight (P): Maximum terrain height (y coordinate).
+- maxTerrainHeight: Maximum terrain height (y coordinate).
 - paint: Valid terrain paint color.
   - Supports values cultivated, dirt, grass, grass_dark, patches, paved, paved_dark, paved_dirt and paved_moss.
   - Supports numeric value r,g,b,a.